RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab05/README.md

 1. Click on the route link above the location-soap2rest pod and append `/location/contact/2` to the URI.
 As a result, you should get a contact back.

-*Congratulations!* You have created application SOAP to REST transformation API.
+*Congratulations!* You have created a SOAP to REST transformation API.

 ## Summary